DFE-Digital/get-help-with-tech/app/views/devices_guidance/device_distribution_and_ownership.md

 safeguarding.
 You can then decide whether to let them continue using the device, or ask them to return it.

-If a device has been permanently given to a child or young person, it's their property.
+If a device has been permanently given to a child or young person, it’s their property.

 ### If a child or young person moves to another educational setting